Generative AI-based data augmentation for improved bioacoustic classification in noisy environments: Methods

 We evaluated the quality of the synthetic images generated using two metrics: the Inception Score (IS) \cite{salimans2016improvedtechniquestraininggans} and the Fréchet Inception Distance (FID) \cite{NIPS2017_8a1d6947}.
 IS measures the diversity and clarity of the generated images, ranging from zero (worst quality) to $N$ (best quality), where $N$ is the number of classes.
 FID assesses the similarity between the generated and real images and ranges from 0 to infinity, with a lower FID indicating closer resemblance to the actual dataset.
 These metrics were used to compare generated samples from both the GAN and Diffusion models, to evaluate how effectively each set of synthetic examples replicate the characteristics of actual spectrograms.

-There have been issues raised with measures like Inception Score \cite{barratt2018noteinceptionscore}, due mainly to the fact that its predictions come from the Inceptionv3 model, which was trained in a different modality and set of classes (in our case ImageNet rather than spectrograms of bird calls).
+While both image quality metrics have previously been used to measure the quality of spectrograms \cite{dracgan}, there have been issues raised with measures like Inception Score \cite{barratt2018noteinceptionscore}.
+These stem mainly from the fact that its predictions come from the Inception V3 model, which was trained in a different modality and set of classes (in our case ImageNet rather than spectrograms of bird calls).
 However, it is primarily used as a heuristic to sanity check the quality of training samples after what can be a lengthy training and generation process, rather than as an all-encompassing benchmark.
 The diffusion samples were more convincing than the GAN samples and so human judgment would have prevailed in either case.

+To obtain a more appropriate assessment of audio quality, we converted the generated spectrograms back to audio waveforms using the Griffin-Lim algorithm \cite{griffin1984signal}.
+We then evaluated the resulting signals with the Fréchet Audio Distance (FAD) \cite{kilgour2019frchet,gudgud96fad}.
+FAD functions like FID, but with embeddings coming from an audio model.
+We chose embeddings from the CLAP audio encoder \cite{elizalde2023clap}, which is trained contrastively on diverse audio-text pairs and thus well-suited for general-purpose audio evaluation.
+Lower values of FAD suggest the generated audio samples more closely align with the real audio dataset in the embedding space.

-\subsection{Experiment environment}
+\subsection{Experiment Environment}

-The hardware environment for running our experiments includes a Unix Server in the browser with 566 GB of memory, an Intel(R) Xeon(R) Silver 4214 CPU @ 2.20GHz with 12 cores and 24 threads, and an NVIDIA-SMI 535.183.01 15 GB GPU.
+The hardware environment for running our experiments includes a Unix Server, accessed via a web browser, with 566 GB of memory, an Intel(R) Xeon(R) Silver 4214 CPU @ 2.20GHz with 12 cores and 24 threads, and an NVIDIA Tesla T4 GPU with 15 GiB memory.
 The operating system is Ubuntu 22.04.4 LTS.
 The programming environment consists of Visual Studio Code version 1.93.1 \cite{vscode} for prototyping, training and post-processing.
 Within this, we used CUDA Version: 12.2 \cite{cuda}, Python 3.10.12 \cite{python3.10.12}, and PyTorch 2.0.1+cu117 \cite{pytorch2.0.1}.

-\section{Experimental design and results}
+\section{Experimental Design and Results}